 Scholars are expected be in uniform every day.
 If they arrive to school not in uniform, they will call home to request a change of clothes be brought to the school.
-If clothes are not able to be brought, the scholar will complete their work in the Bulldog Rethink Room.

 Specific Area Expectations

 WE ARE RESPONSIBLE, RESPECTFUL, ROLE MODELS